 If you would like to find out more about the process of microchipping your cat – please read our guide to microchipping here >>

 How Do Microchip Cat Flaps Work ?

 A microchip or electronic cat flap has a latch that is usually locked.
 However, when it detects a microchip nearby it reads it and, if it matches one on its list of approved cats, releases the catch for a few seconds to let your cat in.
+This microchip technology is also used for things like cat feeders.
 The time that the latch remains open can be set on most of these pet doors.